Trump administration plans 2nd execution in as many days

 In Bourgeois’ case, the crimes stand out as particularly brutal because they involved his young daughter.

 According to court filings, he gained temporary custody of the child, referred to in court papers only as “JG,” after a 2002 paternity suit from a Texas woman.
-Bourgeois was living in Louisiana at the time with his wife and their two children.
+Bourgeois was living in Louisiana with his wife and their two children.

 Over the next month, Bourgeois whipped the girl with an electrical cord, burned her feet with a cigarette lighter and hit her in the head with a plastic baseball bat so hard that her head swelled — then refused to seek medical treatment for her, court documents say.
 Prosecutors also said he sexually abused her.